iammukeshm/CleanArchitecture.WebApi/README.md

 Follow these steps to get started with this Boiler Plate Template.

 ### Download the Extension
-Download this Extension and install it on your machine.
 Make sure Visual Studio 2019 is installed on your machine with the latest SDK.
+[Download from Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=MukeshMurugan.CleanArchitectureWebApi).
+Install it on your machine.

 Follow these Steps to get started.